Border control: Border checkpoints

 The International Terminal at San Francisco International Airport is an airport of entry for travellers entering America and has border checkpoint facilities for arriving passengers.
 Like most North American airports, it does not have a sterile international transit area.
 Domestic and international passengers are thus not clearly separated.
 That enables easier transfers from domestic to international flights but requires international transit passengers to clear the border checkpoint even if their final destination is outside America.

 A Border checkpoint is a place where goods or individuals moving across borders are inspected for compliance with border control measures.
 Access-controlled borders often have a limited number of checkpoints where they can be crossed without legal sanctions.
-Arrangements or treaties may be formed to allow or mandate less restrained crossings (e.g. the Schengen Agreement).
+Arrangements or treaties may be established to allow or mandate less-restrained crossings (e.g., the Schengen Agreement).
 Land border checkpoints (land ports of entry) can be contrasted with the customs and immigration facilities at seaports, international airports, and other ports of entry.